Standard English Conventions · ~26% of Reading & Writing

 Get 1,000+ More Questions

-Understanding Sentence Boundaries on the SAT
+Understanding Sentence Boundaries

 Sentence Boundaries questions test whether you understand the grammatical difference between independent and dependent clauses and whether you can apply the correct punctuation or connective word to join or separate them.
 An independent clause has a subject and a verb and expresses a complete thought.
 A dependent clause has a subject and a verb but begins with a subordinating word (although, because, when, if, which, that) that makes it incomplete on its own.
 The key to all sentence boundary questions is correctly identifying the clause structure before choosing the answer.